 EDUCATIONAL REQUIREMENTS Minimum of a High School Diploma Bachelor’s degree in Psychology, Social Work, Education or Counseling preferred.
 Preferred training in: Physical management techniques, CPR/First Aid/AED, Applied Behavior Analysis although not required

 WORK EXPERIENCE REQUIREMENTS No work experience necessary.
 However, experience working with children and families is strongly preferred.
 It is highly preferred that work experience has been in the area of developmental disabilities or other disorders, specifically autism spectrum disorders, and/or in the area of education and treatment of children.

-OTHER REQUIREMENTS OF THE POSITION • Valid Michigan’s driver’s license • Satisfactory driving record • Maintain a satisfactory background check • Comply with the drug-free workplace policy • No history or current convictions of child abuse or neglect and is able to pass any clearance related to this area • Have access to a means of communication with supervisor (ex: phone, email) • Ability to lift at least 50 pounds (approximately the size of a middle-aged client) when necessary • Ability to utilize physical management techniques when necessary; Physically and emotionally able to work with children for hours at a time • Ability to communicate effectively regarding any concerns, questions, or problems as well as in regards to positive experiences and observations. • Maintain a patient, professional, and positive attitude toward clients, family of clients, coworkers, and other staff.
+OTHER REQUIREMENTS OF THE POSITION • Valid Michigan’s driver’s license • Maintain a satisfactory background check • Comply with the drug-free workplace policy • No history or current convictions of child abuse or neglect and is able to pass any clearance related to this area • Have access to a means of communication with supervisor (ex: phone, email) • Ability to lift at least 50 pounds (approximately the size of a middle-aged client) when necessary • Ability to utilize physical management techniques when necessary; Physically and emotionally able to work with children for hours at a time • Ability to communicate effectively regarding any concerns, questions, or problems as well as in regards to positive experiences and observations. • Maintain a patient, professional, and positive attitude toward clients, family of clients, coworkers, and other staff.

-About Hope Family Resources We provide applied behavior analysis treatment for children with Autism Spectrum Disorders.
+About Firefly Learning Center We provide applied behavior analysis treatment for children with Autism Spectrum Disorders.